 Things We Learned from “Maniac”

--Everyone automatically knows where anybody lives in New York City.
+- “Ultimate” sex costs $100 from a whore.-Everyone automatically knows where anybody lives in New York City.

 -Never use the phrase “there is more than one way to skin a cat” with a serial killer.

--You can scream while being choked.
+-You can scream while being choked.-Cracker Jack is the perfect killin’ snack.

 -Never turn down a friend's ride offer to walk home after reading about a series of murders.
 You will get sticky from blood.